WelbornGroup/ELECTRIC/_sources/tutorial.rst.txt

 The argument `--byres` gives information to ELECTRIC about how we would like the electric field reported.
 When we use the :code:`--byres` argument, it should be followed by a pdb which contains residue information for the system you are studying.
 When using this argument, electric field contributions from each residue will be reported.
 Other options are :code:`--byatom` top report electric field contributions from each atom, and :code:`--bymol` to report electric field contributions from each molecule.

-When using :code:`--byres`, solvent should be at the end of the :code:`xyz`/`pdb` file.
+When using :code:`--byres`, solvent should be at the end of the pdb and xyz files.
 Solvent (ions and water) will be grouped together into a single residue.

 .. warning::